microservicer/flutter-pipelines/README.md

 bundle exec fastlane ios beta
 ```
 ## Android
-Create a new app in the [﻿Google Play Console](https://play.google.com/apps/publish/).
+Create a new app in the [Google Play Console](https://play.google.com/apps/publish/).

 ### API Keys
 Create an API key for the Google Play Store.

-- At the [﻿Google Play Console](https://play.google.com/apps/publish/)  go to `Setup`  and `API access`  and create a new API key.
+- At the [Google Play Console](https://play.google.com/apps/publish/)  go to `Setup`  and `API access`  and create a new API key.
 - Then upload it to the GitHub repository secrets.
 Repository Settings > Secrets and variables > Actions > New repository secret.
 - name: `PLAY_STORE_CONFIG_JSON`
 ### Setup Android Manually